Mazher Mahmood: Terror sting

 In September 2004, he posed as a Muslim extremist to "expose" three men who were trying to buy radioactive material for a suspected Muslim terrorist group seeking to carry out attacks in the United Kingdom.
 However, the men were later found not guilty following a trial at the Old Bailey, with the judge criticising the News of the World for not checking the credibility of the story.

 Drug sting

 Mahmood reported the revelations that actor John Alford was supplying cocaine, for which he was imprisoned.
 Alford claimed entrapment and demanded Mahmood's arrest.
 The trial judge observed that "entrapment had clearly played a significant part in what he did, but greed had also been a major factor."
-However, when Alford appealed to the High Court and the European Court of Human Rights, the appeals were rejected.
+However, when Alford appealed to the High Court his appeal was unanimously rejected.
+An application to appeal to the House of Lords was declined.

 Criticism

 Mahmood's methods have often been criticised.
 In addition to Greenslade's criticisms, politician George Galloway also sought to challenge him, while some lawyers have complained that Mahmood has sometimes broken the law without clear public interest justification.

 In 1999, after a Mahmood investigation exposed the Earl of Hardwicke and another man as drug dealers, the jury sent a note to the judge explaining that they had reached their decision to convict the two men with great reluctance.
 They said that they would have acquitted the defendants if the law had allowed them to take into account Mahmood's "extreme provocation" of them to sell him cocaine.
 The judge agreed and passed suspended sentences.

 Mahmood discussed criticisms of his methods in a televised interview in 2008 with the BBC's Emily Maitlis on The Andrew Marr Show.